Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Extensions

-The key idea underlying our identification strategy generalizes further beyond the binary choice model, and can be exploited to a wide range of nonlinear panel data models with dynamics and endogeneity.
+The key idea underlying our identification strategy extends beyond the binary choice model and can be applied to a wide range of nonlinear panel data models with dynamics and endogeneity.
 We first present our general identification strategy in a generic semiparametric model (Section 3.1), and then demonstrate how this strategy can be applied and adapted to ordered response (Section 3.2), multinomial choice (Section 3.3) and censored outcome (Appendix B.3) settings.